ACC for foliated log canonical thresholds: Foliations of rank two on threefolds

-and therefore $G^2>0$, a contradiction. \item Furthermore, we suppose $G$ intersects both $\Theta_1$ and one of $C_i$'s with $n_i\geq 2$.
+Furthermore, we assume $G$ intersects one of $C_i$ with $n_i\geq 2$.
 For simplicity, let us assume $G$ intersects $C_1$ with $n_1\geq 2$.
 By adjunction, we have

-where $m$ is the Cartier index of $E_1^\nu$ at some point supported on $C_i\cap G$ and $n$ is the one at some point supported on $\Theta_1\cap G$.
-Therefore, $n < m\leq M$.
-Moreover, the inequality above also shows that the Cartier index of $E_1^\nu$ at any point on $G$ is bounded above by $M$.
+where $m$ is the Cartier index of $K_{E_1^\nu}$ at some point supported on $C_i\cap G$ and $n$ is the one at some point supported on $\Theta_1\cap G$.
+Therefore, $n < m\leq M$ by Step (c).
+Moreover, the inequality above also shows that the Cartier index of $K_{E_1^\nu}$ at any point on $G$ is bounded above by $M$.